 The process we use to create our Damascus steel rings combines these new discoveries with precision technology to form jewelry that is unlike any ever seen.
 First, we fuse two types of stainless steel together at extremely high temperatures.
 We then subject the hybrid steel to a hammering machine that weighs over a thousand pounds to fold different patterns in the steel while shaping it into a single solid bar.

 From that bar we cut each Damascus ring, and many styles are then finished in a diluted acid bath to bring out the contrasting reflectivity of the different steels.
 And, thanks to the unique nature of the patterns themselves, we can guarantee that there will never be an exact replica of your Damascus steel ring.
 Each is different from the next; each is truly one of a kind.

 The Past Is the Future

 Most often compared to rippling water or wood grain, we've mastered the look of Damascus steel patterns so well that we now offer custom styles that have launched the tradition into the 21st century.
 Want examples?
 Our Zebra Pattern Damascus Steel Ring features an energetic, almost mind-bending look that is both futuristic and timeless.
 Our Basket Weave Damascus Steel Ring adds fascinating straight line effects that certainly would have impressed the old masters.
 Some patterns are subtle, others more aggressive, all are unique and put the best of humankind's most magical art right in your hands.

-Want to learn more about our designs or to talk about some additional custom options?
+Want to hear more about the secret of this lost art?
+Want to talk about personalized designs or additional custom options?
 Call us at 1-866-215-1861 or send us an email.
 We'd love to hear from you.